-Riddick is a 2013 American science fiction action horror film and the fourth movie in The Chronicles of Riddick film series.
+Riddick is a 2013 American science fiction action horror feature film and the fourth movie in The Chronicles of Riddick film series.

 Produced by and starring Vin Diesel as the title character, it was written and directed by David Twohy, who previously wrote and directed the first two entries, Pitch Black (2000) and The Chronicles of Riddick (2004).